Dwarf1er/bob-omb-battlefield/README.md

 [ ] Add an arbitrary amount of crates to the level\
 [ ] Add an arbitrary amount of enemy bob-ombs\
 [ ] Make the canon's barrel black\
-[ ] Make the start yellow\
+[ ] Make the star yellow\
 [ ] Make the coins yellow\
 [ ] Apply the albedo and normal maps to the crate, bridge and goal flag (the maps are found in the "Textures" directory)\
-[ ] Tile the bridge to make it look identical to the other one\
+[ ] Tile the bridge to make it look identical to the other one

 ### Gameplay

-[ ] Animate Mario (the animations are found in the "Animations" directory)\
+[X] Animate Mario (the animations are found in the "Animations" directory)\
 [ ] Animate coins and make them collectable by the player\
 [ ] Make the collected coins increase Mario's movement speed\
-[ ] Make the camera avoid clipping through the environment using [raycasting](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html)\
+[X] Make the camera avoid clipping through the environment using [raycasting](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html)\
 [ ] Place thwomps and bob-ombs through the level\
 [ ] Make the thwomps float above ground waiting for the player to be under them to fall down, they sould face Mario on the XZ plane\
 [ ] Bob-ombs should chase Mario when he is near them and explode on him on contact\
-[ ] Talk to Boo to challenge him to race to the top of the mountain.
+[ ] Talk to Boo to challenge him to a race to the top of the mountain.
 Boo will cheat, cut corners, and phase through obstacles and hazards.
-If Mario makes it to the top first then Boo will admit defeat and give a star to Mario, otherwise if Mario makes it to the top after Boo does then he will kill Mario (restarting the level).
-The gameplay parameters (speeds, damage, hazard placement, etc.) must make the race playable\
+If Mario makes it to the top first then Boo will admit defeat and give a star to Mario, otherwise if Mario makes it to the top after Boo does, he will kill Mario (restarting the level).
+The gameplay parameters (speeds, damage, hazard placement, etc.) must make the race playable

 ## Getting Started